danwild/decision-tree-builder/README.md

 (the Properties, Values, and Operators that are available)

 ## notes
+* Decision nodes are if/else binary decision only, the data is structured such that the two children of a decision [0,1], are in a **meaningful** array order, i.e.
+	* the child at `0` index represents a `false` decision outcome
+	* the child at `1` index represents a `true` decision outcome
+	* so; when we query the tree as well as getting a result/leaf node, we also get a binary representation of the path, i.e.
+		* `0110` indicates four decisions were taken to reach a result => `false, true, true, false`
 * We do not provide any validation of decision tree conditional logic (it is distinct from the tree data structure... well more accurately the decision logic is simply stored as tree node metadata).
 	* for example; you could make a change to a parent node which renders its children completely redundant, and it will still be valid (children won't be auto pruned, do it yourself man).